 |Launchpad||Course Development||Supervised Teaching|

 Bakersfield College is part of the Aspire Network Regional Collaborative (RC), which focuses on preparing STEM graduate students to transition into teaching positions in community colleges.
+The Regional Collaborative (RC) will be composed of 4-year partners, which includes both public research-based and comprehensive institutions.
+In addition, an Advisory Board, which will be composed of key industry stakeholders in the Greater Bakersfield Area, will also be invited to participate in some capacity.
 Further, the RC follows a Collective Impact (CI) model between two and four-year institutions in the Central Valley region as described below.

 |Players/Collective Impact Criteria||Common Agenda||Shared Measurements||Mutually Reinforcing Activities||Continuous Communication||Backbone Support|